rpucheta/whats-my-ip/README.md

 # WhatsMyIp
 A simple command-line tool written in Rust to retrieve and display your external and private IP addresses.
-This project is part of my learning journey in Rust and provides a practical utility for terminal users on macOS, Linux, or Windows.**
+This project is part of my learning journey in Rust and provides a practical utility for terminal users on macOS, Linux, or Windows.
+This is just an extended project I created as part of my learning process with the Rust programming language.
+Hope it helps someone else too.

 ## Version
 v1.0.0